zeusmod2144/bravefrontier/README.md

 ## About

 Brave Frontier is a RPG (Role Playing Game) that available in a smartphone like Android, iOS, Amazon.
 I love this game since 2015, take a break at 2016 and come back at 2019.
 For me, this game is awesome.
+I create article about this project in bahasa Indonesia: [Membangun Brave Frontier API (Unofficial)](https://www.satyakresna.io/posts/membangun-brave-frontier-api-unofficial/).

 ## What data you scrape?